Missouri State University

 - The University's General Counsel,

-- Employees within the Office of the Internal Auditor who have auditing responsibilities for the benefit plans,
+- Employees within the Office of the Internal Audit and Compliance who have auditing responsibilities for the benefit plans,

 - Employees within the Computer Services Department who support the technology transmitting or storing of PHI.

 - Adequate Separation Certification.
 The Plan requires the Plan Sponsor to certify that the employees identified above are the only employees who will access and use Participants' PHI.
 The Plan Sponsor must further certify that such employees will only access and use PHI for the purposes set forth under number 1 above.

 - Reports of Non-Compliance.
 Anyone who suspects an improper use or disclosure of PHI may report the occurrence to the Health Plan's Privacy Official at 417-836-6616.

 The cost of the Plan is funded as follows: